I highly underestimated Jibhi, especially when looking for my first long exposure waterfall shot.

 Shooting with different angles & focal lengths will give your image a viewpoint that you can experiment around.
 Zoom-in and close-ups would also work if you had something in mind that you wanted to convey from this point of view.

 4. Use ND Filter & Polariser Filter Accordingly

 If not, try shooting with an ND filter.
-You can carry a bunch of ND filters and then shoot and decide if that had worked out for you or not.
-Try adjusting the shutter speed with other ND filters.
+You can carry a bunch of ND filters and then shoot and decide if that has worked out for you or not.
+Then, try adjusting the shutter speed with other ND filters.

 Also, you can combine both ND & CPL filters.
 They both together will do their work of stopping the light from hitting the sensor.

-You could use a Circular filter if you wanted to enhance the colors in the field itself.
+You could use a Circular filter to enhance the colors in the field itself.
 The CPL filter works to improve the sky and foliage colors.
-So, you can experiment the way you wanted with the filters.
+So, you can experiment the way you want with the filters.

 5. Enjoy your time

 Just enjoy your time, do wholeheartedly & with dedication.
 Whether you’re doing Long Exposure Waterfall Photography or spending some time alone in the peace.
 I want you to enjoy the feeling of creating something.

 You might have done the Long Exposures before also (If you did).
 There’s also a possibility that if you are reading this article.
 You’re a pro in Long Exposures.